ritiksinha1/dgw_processor/README.md

 # Degreeworks Processor
-Convert Degreeworks program requirements into a JSON-encoded object.

 This is a work in progress.
+The goal is to convert Degreeworks Scribe Blocks into a form that can be used to produce English language descriptions of degree requirements, and for that form to be searchable for requirement attributes.